The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 The Journey: One-way options from Denver to Moab, Utah (or vice versa)

-From the moment you board at Union Station, the staff of the new-in-August Rocky Mountaineer will treat you like a Vanderbilt.
-First, you’ll chug alongside the Colorado River, its banks lined with golden leaves, toward Glenwood Springs, where you’ll overnight in a partner hotel, such as Hotel Colorado.
+From the moment you board the Rocky Mountaineer in the Mile High City, you’ll be treated like a Vanderbilt.
+First, you’ll wind west through the Front Range peaks before the tracks sidle up next to the Colorado River, its banks lined with golden leaves, on your way to Glenwood Springs.
+There, sneak away for a relaxing soak in the mineral pools before tucking yourself into a cozy, king-size bed at a partner hotel.
 On day two, the forest gives way to tawny-hued canyons and thin rock spires called hoodoos.
-Don’t pack a lunch: Hosts serve multicourse meals—like rosemary-crusted pork loin—and describe the sights, like the 6.2-mile Moffat Tunnel, outside your panorama-windowed passenger car.
-From $1,375
+Don’t pack a lunch: Hosts serve multicourse meals—like lemon and herb roasted chicken breast with peach demi-glace—and describe the sights, like the 6.2-mile Moffat Tunnel, outside your panorama-windowed passenger car.
+From $1,456

 This National Historic Landmark’s vintage cars have long lured Hollywood: The coal-colored engines appeared in Wyatt Earp and Indiana Jones and the Last Crusade.
 Full- and half-day rides offer you cinematic scenes, too, including a peek down the 800-foot walls of the Toltec Gorge as the train inches along its rim.
 Snag a glare-free photo of the changing foliage from the open-air gondola car.
 From $135 per adult, $80 per child